The Best Citizenship-by-Investment Programs for 2025

 If a passport’s value were wholly defined by its travel privileges alone, the United States would have among the world’s best citizenships and no one would be calling us to ask for help renouncing their US citizenship.

-The best citizenship by investment program doesn’t exist.
-The best citizenship by investment program for YOU does.
+The best citizenship-by-investment program doesn’t exist, but the best citizenship-by-investment program for you does.

 In our mind, the best citizenship by investment program is one that allows you to intelligently preserve your capital while accomplishing your goals.

-And one of the main goals for Nomad Capitalist is to make sure that all of one’s bases are covered, from where you bank to where you hold passports without becoming obsessed with ‘shiny objects’ like Mediterranean villas.
+One of the main goals for Nomad Capitalist is to make sure that all of one’s bases are covered, from where you bank to where you hold passports, without becoming obsessed with ‘shiny objects’ like Mediterranean villas.

 Finally, while you’re on your quest for a second passport, it is important to note that the opportunities for citizenship by investment are constantly changing.

-Several years ago, Andrew became a citizen of the Comoros Islands via investment, but once a new government took over, they shut the program down.
-Andrew can still use his passport – he does and will continue to be a Comorian citizen – but the program is no longer available to new applicants.
+Several years ago, Mr Henderson became a citizen of the Comoros Islands via investment, but once a new government took over, they shut the program down.
+He can still use his passport – he does and will continue to be a Comorian citizen – but the program is no longer available to new applicants.

 That is one of the great lessons of the offshore world: when you see a golden opportunity, take it.
 You don’t know how long it will be available for the taking.